Electronic-Repository/grav-plugin-editable/README.md

 This plugin is a modular component for Grav which requires [Grav](http://github.com/getgrav/grav) and the [Error](https://github.com/getgrav/grav-plugin-error), [Problems](https://github.com/getgrav/grav-plugin-problems), [Login](https://github.com/getgrav/grav-plugin-login) and [Shortcode Core](https://github.com/getgrav/grav-plugin-shortcode-core) plugins to operate.

-## Add-ons <a id="add-ons"></a>

-An Editor Add-on consists of the editor application plus all additional files needed for using that editor with the Editable plugin.

-Accompanying this version two editor add-ons are available for use: SimpleMDE and ContentTools.

-### Installation

-Download the [SimpleMDE Add-on](https://github.com/bleutzinn/editable-simplemde-add-on) or the [ContentTools Add-on](https://github.com/bleutzinn/editable-contenttools-add-on) and unzip the downloaded file.
-Rename the resulting folder to `simplemde` or `contenttools`.

-Copy or move the `simplemde` or `contenttools` folder into `/your/site/grav/user/plugins/editable/editors`.

 ## Configuration

 To edit the configuration, first copy `editable.yaml` from the `user/plugins/editable` folder to your `user/config/plugins` folder and only edit that copy.